What to see in Florence in 1 day? Here’s the walking map of Florence and tips

 If you arrive to Florence early in the morning, before your lunch break you will be able to visit the Cathedral Museum.
 The museum is located behind the Cathedral and in Italian it is called the Museo dell’Opera del Duomo.

-It is one of the most interesting museums in Florence.
+It is one of the most interesting museums in Florence, so you cannot miss it during your day trip to Florence.
 Inside you will find:

 - reconstruction of the first façade of the Cathedral